Jubayer247/IronPythonRpa/README.md

 # IronPythonRpa

-In an IronPython support for robotic process automtion : mouse movement and order of cliclk simulation
+In an IronPython support for robotic process automtion : mouse movement and order of click simulation